 After shutting the burner valves previous to blowing off, see that the fire is all out before opening the blow-off valve.
 Sometimes the flame in the pilot will burn some minutes after the valve is closed.
 It can be extinguished by blowing into the pilot mixing tube.

-The superheating tubes and the fusible fitting are driven into place and held by friction.
+The superheating tubes and the fusible fitting are driven into place, and held by friction.
 When prying them out, hammer them sideways to start them.
-Do not confuse the term fusible fitting with the term fusible plag.
-The brass fusible plag containing the fusible lead is threaded and screws into the steel fusible fitting.

 The Water Pump